We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Now, with some other Printful integrations (such as the Shopify one), you get the option to view your connected store via a link in this section of the Printful dashboard.
 However, this isn’t the case when you add Printful products to Wix.

-Instead, you can double-check that your new product has been added to Wix by accessing your Wix account in another browser window.
+Instead, you can verify that your new product has been added to Wix by accessing your Wix account in another browser window.

 Once in Wix, click on ‘Store Products’ in the Wix menu — if everything’s been set up correctly, you should see your newly-added product at the top of the product list (as per the screenshot above).

 And that’s it!
-You have now successfully added your first Printful product to your Wix store.
+You’ have’ve now successfully added your first Printful product to your Wix store.

 A couple of things to be aware of…

-Before you can make a sale on your Wix store, you’ll need to set up a payment method on your store.
+Before you can start selling on your Wix store, you’ll need to set up a payment method on your store.
 Depending on your region, you can choose from almost 100 different payment providers, including Wix’s in-house ‘Wix Payments’ option.

 You’ll also need to configure your shipping settings in Wix.
 These need to be set to match Printful’s ‘flat’ shipping rates.
 This can be done by adjusting Wix’s ‘rate by weight’ shipping settings.